 The design and use of a set of BAC probes intended to work equally well on a large number of diverged avian species created a resource for physical mapping that is transferrable to multiple species.
 In this regard, mammals are the greatest priority as they are the most studied phylogenetic Class of organisms in the scientific literature.
-Reasons for this include human interest (e.g. clinical studies), biomedical models (e.g. mouse, rat, rabbit, pig), companion animals (e.g. cat, dog) and agricultural mammals (pig, sheep, cattle etc.).
-Many are on the CITES threatened/endangered list, and, with impending global warming, tools for the study of ecology and conservation of these animals is a priority; many extinct species also still attract considerable interest.
-Of the >5,000 extant species however, only ~20 have genomes assembled to chromosomes (with primates, rodents and artiodactyls disproportionally overrepresented) with more than ten of the 26 orders having no chromosome level assemblies at all.
-Recently a further >50 de-novo mammalian assemblies have been produced (more are inevitable); these however, at best, are collections of subchromosomal sized scaffolds.
+Reasons for this include human interest (e.g., clinical studies), biomedical models (e.g., mouse, rat, rabbit, pig), companion animals (e.g., cat, dog), and agricultural mammals (pig, sheep, cattle, etc.).
+Many are on the CITES threatened/endangered list, and with impending global warming, tools for the study of ecology and conservation of these animals are a priority; many extinct species also still attract considerable interest.
+Of the more than 5000 extant species, however, only about 20 have genomes assembled to chromosomes (with primates, rodents, and artiodactyls disproportionally overrepresented), with more than 10 of the 26 orders having no chromosome-level assemblies at all.
+Recently greater than 50 de novo mammalian assemblies have been produced (more are inevitable); these, however, at best, are collections of subchromosomal-sized scaffolds.
 Moreover, several hundred are currently being assembled to scaffold level by individual projects or consortia such as Genome10K (Koepfli et al. 2015).
-Building a mammalian universal BAC set would be a greater challenge than in birds as mammalian genomes have more repetitive sequences and are about three times larger thus more BACs would be needed to achieve the same level of mapping resolution.
-On the other hand, the development of advanced mapping and sequencing techniques (e.g., Dovetail, BioNano or PacBio) will eventually provide an opportunity to replace RACA PCFs with longer and more complete sub-chromosomal sized superscaffolds or sequence contigs requiring fewer BACs to anchor them to chromosomes.
-The availability of large numbers of highquality mammalian BAC clone libraries from many species makes our approach more applicable to mammals than to any other animal group.
-If we add the fact that our avian BAC set is showing good success rates on lizard and turtle chromosomes (unpublished results), building chromosomal assemblies for all vertebrate and ultimately all animal groups supported by universal collection of BACs is a realistic objective for the near future.
+Building a mammalian universal BAC set would be a greater challenge than in birds as mammalian genomes have more repetitive sequences and are about three times larger; thus, more BACs would be needed to achieve the same level of mapping resolution.
+On the other hand, the development of advanced mapping and sequencing techniques (e.g., Dovetail, BioNano, or PacBio) will eventually provide an opportunity to replace RACA PCFs with longer and more complete subchromosomal-sized superscaffolds or sequence contigs requiring fewer BACs to anchor them to chromosomes.
+The availability of large numbers of high-quality mammalian BAC clone libraries from many species makes our approach more applicable to mammals than to any other animal group.
+If we add the fact that our avian BAC set is showing good success rates on lizard and turtle chromosomes (data not shown), building chromosomal assemblies for all vertebrate and ultimately all animal groups supported by universal collection of BACs is a realistic objective for the near future.